benjie91/react-table-wrapper/README.md

 Upon initialisation, all checkbox selectors in the table are unchecked.

-The Row Selectors and Column Selectors are found in the blue and red boxes respectively.
-They represent the state (selected/unselected) of the row or column they lie in.
+The Row Selectors and Column Selectors are found in the blue and red boxes respectively. <br> They represent the state (selected/unselected) of the row or column they lie in.

-When the row or column's Selector is checked, it is selected.
-Otherwise, when its Selector is unchecked, it is unselected.
+When the row or column's Selector is checked, it is selected. <br> Otherwise, when its Selector is unchecked, it is unselected.

 Clicking on a Row or Column Selector will toggle that row or column's state.